CarlosLeyvaAyala/Max-Sick-Gains/Help/010 overview.md

 I tried BOSSE, but my game just gets an infinite loading screen when installed.

-[jBS2BG](https://www.nexusmods.com/skyrim/mods/88707) worked all right for NPCs, but for some reason, RaceMenu [BodyGen](https://www.reddit.com/r/skyrimmods/comments/gdwdvj/racemenu_bodygen/) didn't apply well[^jBS2BGRox] the Bodyslide preset to my PC and she looked flabby instead of thight and hot.
+[jBS2BG](https://www.nexusmods.com/skyrim/mods/88707) worked all right for NPCs, but for some reason, RaceMenu [BodyGen][BodyGenReddit] didn't apply well[^jBS2BGRox] the Bodyslide preset to my PC and she looked flabby instead of thight and hot.
 Ironically, it correctly applied morphs to all NPCs.
 [^jBS2BGRox]: I'm totally sure it wasn't jBS2BG's fault, since it correctly exported all Bodyslide data.